Growth and Development in Children with Congenital Heart Disease

-These patients, however, are seldom ?cured,? and the most complex defects often require multiple medications and other therapies.
+These children, however, are seldom ?cured,? and the most complex defects often require multiple medications and other therapies.
 Complications may develop and repeat interventional and/or surgical procedures may be required.

-Issues related to lifestyle and well-being are important for these individuals.
+Issues related to lifestyle and well-being are important for these children.
 Such issues include, but are not limited to, the following:

 College and career choice

 Insurability (ability to get health and life insurance)

 Regular follow-up care at a center offering adult congenital cardiac care should continue throughout life.